jmgarridopaz/jmgarridopaz.github.io/content/hexagonalarchitecture.md

 <div id="tc2-3"></div>
 #### 2.3.- PORTS

 The interactions between actors and the application are organized at the hexagon boundary by the reason why they are interacting with the application.
-Each group of interactions with a given purpose/intention is a port.
+Each __group of interactions with a given purpose/intention__ is a port.

 Ports should be named according to what they are for, not according to any technology.
-So, in order to name a port, we should use a verb ending with “ing” and we should say “this port is for …ing something”.
+So, in order to name a port, we should use a verb ending with "ing" and we should say __"this port is for ...ing something"__.
 For example:

-This driver port is for “adding products to the shopping cart”.
+- This driver port is for "adding products to the shopping cart".
-This driven port (repository) is “for obtaining information about orders” This driven port (recipient) is for “sending notifications”.
+- This driven port (repository) is "for obtaining information about orders".
+- This driven port (recipient) is for "sending notifications".

-Ports are the application boundary, in the picture a port is an edge of the hexagon.
+Ports are the application boundary, in the picture a port is an __edge of the hexagon__.
 From the outside world, actors can only interact with the hexagon ports, they shouldn’t be able to access the inside of the hexagon.
-Ports are interfaces that the application offers to the outside world for allowing actors interact with the application.
-So the application should follow the Information Hiding Principle.
-An important thing to remark is that Ports belong to the application.
+Ports are __interfaces__ that the application offers to the outside world for allowing actors interact with the application.
+So the application should follow the [Information Hiding Principle](https://en.wikipedia.org/wiki/Information_hiding).
+An important thing to remark is that __ports belong to the application__.

-Driver Ports offer the application functionality to drivers of the outside world.
-Thus, driver ports are said to be the use case boundary of the application.
-They are the API of the application.
+__Driver Ports__ offer the application functionality to drivers of the outside world.
+Thus, driver ports are said to be the __use case boundary__ of the application.
+They are __the API__ of the application.

 Depending on the granularity we apply when grouping functionality, we can have a port interface with many use cases or with just a few.
-If we want to follow the Single Responsibility Principle, then we would have a lot of ports, each one for a use case.
-In this case a better option is applying the command bus design pattern to the port, with a command handler for each use case.
-Same idea could be applied to queries, so that we would satisfy the CQRS pattern as well.
+If we want to follow the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle), then we would have a lot of ports, each one for a use case.
+In this case a better option is applying the [command bus](https://matthiasnoback.nl/2015/01/a-wave-of-command-buses/) design pattern to the port, with a command handler for each use case.
+Same idea could be applied to queries, so that we would satisfy the [CQRS pattern](https://kalele.io/blog-posts/really-simple-cqrs/) as well.
 We would have a port for executing commands and another port for executing queries.

-A driven port is an interface for a functionality, needed by the application for implementing the business logic.
+A __driven port__ is an interface for a functionality, needed by the application for implementing the business logic.
 Such functionality is provided by a driven actor.
-So driven ports are the SPI (Service Provider Interface) required by the application.
-A driven port would be like a Required Interface.
+So driven ports are the __SPI (Service Provider Interface) required by the application__.
+A driven port would be like a [Required Interface](https://martinfowler.com/bliki/RequiredInterface.html).

 <div id="tc2-4"></div>
 #### 2.4.- ADAPTERS

 Actors interact with hexagon ports through adapters using a specific technology.
-An adapter is a software component that allows a technology to interact with a port of the hexagon.
+An __adapter__ is a software component that allows a __technology__ to interact with a port of the hexagon.
 Given a port, there may be an adapter for each desired technology that we want to use.
-Adapters are outside the application.
+Adapters are __outside the application__.

-A driver adapter uses a driver port interface, converting a specific technology request into a technology agnostic request to a driver port.
+A __driver adapter uses a driver port interface__, converting a specific technology request into a technology agnostic request to a driver port.

 Figure 2 shows some examples of driver adapters: